 Draw you as your ideal reader

-Last but not least, draw a picture of you as your ideal reader, add in all of the attributes you discover and keep it where you can see it.
+Last but not least, draw a picture of yourself as your ideal reader, add in all of the attributes you discover and keep it where you can see it.
 After a few days start to think about your ideal reader and explore what else you may want to add, or delete.

 I wonder what you will discover?